Werner Olsen: Life

 Little is known about construction activity in Norway at the time in general, and little is known about Werner Olsen's early life.
-He may have learned his timbering skills in Denmark or Germany, or there may have also have been more craftsmen engaged in this work in Norway than is known today.
+He may have learned his timbering skills in Denmark or Germany, or there may also have been more craftsmen engaged in this work in Norway than is known today.

 Known works

 Werner Olsen's first documented building project was the conversion of Vågå Church to a cruciform church in 1626–1628.
 It is a timber-framed building, in which material from the earlier stave church was reused.
 The basic plan is a Latin cross.
 The tower stands above the center of the cross, with a tall main tower and four small side towers, a legacy of Gothic tower architecture.
 Olsen used the same plan when he converted Ringebu Stave Church into a cruciform church in 1630–1631.
 There the old stave church became the basis for the layout of the Latin cross.
 The technique is a paneled timbering, in which the timbering is marked by extensive use of slanted rails at a 45° angle up and down at the timber posts.
 The stave church has an elevated central area, and the basilica-like form was also continued in the timbering in the extension.
 The new parts thus coordinate well with the old parts of the church.
 As with Vågå Church, Olsen added a tall tower with four small side towers.

 In 1630, Olsen also built a new tower for his childhood church, Nes Church in Hedmark.
 That tower was destroyed in a fire in 1770 caused by a lightning strike.

 In 1634, Olsen worked for the first time in Lom, where he extended the stave church's nave to the west using the log construction technique.
 He also raised the central part of Lom Stave Church, and the basilica-like form was extended into the log-construction additions.
 In 1635 Olsen was active at Dale Church in Luster, where he added a new tower to the church.
 The tower has not been preserved.
 He is also credited with building a tower on Nidaros Cathedral in Trondheim in 1638.
 In 1652 Olsen built a new high tower at Ringsaker Church, but the tower was destroyed by winds in 1669.
 In 1652 he built a new tower on Follebu Church in Gausdal, where his initials are carved into one of the roof's rafter posts.

 In 1663, Lom Stave Church was further expanded, and Olsen was again engaged to carry out the construction work.
 A transept was built, constructed with a timbering technique that partially reused material from the stave church.
 Reusing the material was economically sound, and it also provided a good connection between the original and new parts.
 In addition to the transept, a new tower was also built, of the same type as that at Vågå Church and Ringebu Stave Church.